-Research in pulmonary toxicology is facilitated by the unique inhalation facilities that are available to Center for Health and the Environment investigators.
-These facilities include chambers for study of the health effects of environmental tobacco smoke.
-Research projects include investigations of the adverse effects of smoke on lung development and immunofunction, as well as on pathogenesis and chemoprevention of lung cancer.
-Other research projects focus on the adverse health effects of ozone inhalation.
+Research in pulmonary toxicology is facilitated by the unique inhalation facilities available in the Toxic Pollutant Health Research Lab at CHE.
+These facilities are ideal to study the health effects from exposure to gases, vapors, and particles from tobacco smoke, e-cigarettes, ambient air pollution, nanomaterials, etc. Research projects include investigation of how environmental exposures contribute to the development of pulmonary disease, such as asthma and COPD.
 The emphasis of pulmonary epidemiology studies is on the hazards of agricultural dusts and chemicals to farmworker health.

-The research activities in reproductive toxicology complement and build upon the program in molecular toxicology, and these projects have focused on the interactions between steroid hormones and xenobiotics in the mechanisms of toxicity to reproductive tract cells.
+The research activities in reproductive toxicology complement and build upon the molecular toxicology program.
+These projects focus on the interactions between steroid hormones and xenobiotics in the mechanisms of toxicity to reproductive tract cells.
 Research in genetic toxicology is focused on the heritable effects of paternal irradiation and the mechanisms by which these effects are transmitted through the germ line.
 Activities in reproductive epidemiology involve the development and clinical validation of biomarkers for population-based studies of female and male reproductive health.
-These biomarkers are being applied in large-scale epidemiologic studies of the effects of ethnic background, lifestyle factors and environmental agents on reproductive function.
+Biomarkers are applied in epidemiologic studies the effects of ethnic background, lifestyle factors and environmental agents on reproductive function.

 Research in epidemiology and preventive medicine is focused primarily on the agricultural workplace.
 Projects include studying heat-related illness and developing preventative measures and training materials for agricultural workers.
 Other projects have focused on creating work site educational programs to prevent diabetes and obesity in Latino farmworkers and determine the amount of pesticides in the homes of farmworker families.